Travel after the COVID-19 pandemic: 5 things to pack to travel safely

 Safely stay in hotels after the COVID-19 pandemic

 Staying in hotels is where your must-have gear will come in handy.
 Most certainly a face mask will be required in common areas.
 Hotels are implementing all kinds of new safety and cleanliness standards and protocols to help reassure potential guests it’s OK to travel again.
+Be sure to read our story Is it safe to stay in a hotel?
+What you need to know to stay healthy.

 You may also want to read Top hotel safety tips: Your hotel room safety is important.